Grad Dip in Inclusive Education, Learning Support and Special Education

 Graduate Diploma in Inclusive Education, Learning Support and Special Education

-The programme is open to Primary and Post-Primary teachers who are employed in a position funded by the Department of Education and Skills and who provide Learning Support, Resource Teaching and Resource Teaching for Travellers in recognised primary schools, post-primary schools, and other recognised educational services.
+The programme is open to primary and post-primary teachers who are employed in a position that is funded by the Department of Education and Skills and who provide Learning Support, Resource Teaching and Resource Teaching for Travellers in recognised primary schools, post-primary schools, and in other recognised educational services.
 Teachers serving in special schools and special classes are also eligible to apply.

-The programme provides a qualification recognised by the Department of Education and Skills in the area of special education and learning support for teachers in the following roles: Learning Support Teacher and/or Resource Teacher, Teacher in a Special School and Teacher in a Special Class.
+The programme provides a qualification that is recognised by the Department of Education and Skills for teachers working in the areas of inclusive education, special education and learning support who work in the following roles: Learning Support Teacher and/or Resource Teacher, Teacher in a Special School, Teacher in a Special Class.

 - Principles and concepts of inclusive and special education